 The Belmont Stakes is the third jewel in the Triple Crown and without a doubt this has led to some close finishes and inevitable heartbreak in recent years.
 In 2002, despite the largest crowd in the Belmont Stakes history at over 100,000 in attendance, War Emblem lost to long shot Sarava.
 The year 2012 saw favorite I’ll Have Another withdrawn in the preceding days due to injury.
 Fan darling California Chrome lost to Tonalist in 2014.
 Just when it looked like the Belmont might not ever see another Triple Crown winner, American Pharoah came to the rescue in 2015, becoming the 12th horse in history to win the Crown and the first in 37 years.

 The Belmont Stakes is an event not to be missed and Xpressbet is the legal, safe and secure way to bet the race.
-All wagers made through Xpressbet directly commingle into track pools, and you can make all of your favorite bets, including the Pick 4, Trifecta, Exacta, Pick 3 and more, with us.
+All wagers made through Xpressbet directly commingle into track pools, with the same odds as you’d get on track.
+Bet online and you can make all of your favorite bets, including the Pick 4, Trifecta, Exacta, Pick 3 and more, with us.
 Bet with your computer, smartphone or tablet and watch all of the action live with our high-quality video stream.

 So no matter how you like to bet, Xpressbet is your way to play.
 Join us this year for the Belmont Stakes – Sign Up Now to Choose Your Bonus and start wagering today!